PJO2/tftpd64/readme.txt

-This is the complete source code for Tftpd32 and tftpd64.
+This is the complete source code for Tftpd32 and Tftpd64, the industry standard TFTP server.

 The code has been splitted into 2 parts :
   - the GUI management